 What about the choice of Eva Green’s character to get out of the quarantine and take her daughter out to see the spacecraft?

 I thought it would be a good idea that she was ready to forget her dream and fulfill her promise to her daughter.
 I had met an astronaut who told me she had also done this: she had escaped from quarantine during Halloween because she wanted to play trick or treat with her daughter for a moment—she only went to two or three houses.
 Another astronaut told me the story that he also escaped from quarantine with the help of his doctor because his son had cancer, and he had decided to leave just to say goodbye to him for the last time.

 Did you also get to see the launch of a spacecraft in Baikonur?

 Yes, they had given those photographs to me.
-They emphasize what the film really is all about: you see them as they look as astronauts, in their space suits, smiling, but when their children are sitting on their lap, they’re also mothers.
-One of the reasons why I made this film, was to stage the endlessness of space versus the intimacy of the family with all the tiny, but very precious, details of this mother and daughter relationship.
+They emphasize what the film really is all about: you see them when they look like astronauts, in their space suits, smiling, but when their children are sitting on their lap, they’re also mothers.
+One of the reasons why I made this film was to stage the endlessness of space versus the intimacy of the family with all the tiny but very precious details of this mother and daughter relationship.

 Arras Film Festival, Arras (France)

 November 9, 2019

 “Proxima” (2019, trailer)